Email Service Options

 - Optional address that replies are routed to, instead of the default sender

-- Works with both DocsAutomator Mail and Gmail
+- Works with DocsAutomator Mail, Gmail, and Outlook

 - Leave blank to keep the default reply behavior